anonymous-account-31818/icml2026-31818/README.md

 ![Figure R5: large batch training](assets/large-batch-training.jpg)
 **Figure R5.
-Training with large-batch training technique (GAT-S/2).** With the square root scaling rule between batch size and learning rate known for capatible with adam optimizer, the large-batch run reaches comparable FID in approximately 1/4 of the iterations, demonstrating that our width-aware LR transfer rule composes naturally with standard batch-size scaling.
+Training with large-batch training technique (GAT-S/2).** We increase the batch size by 4x and scale the learning rate using the standard square-root batch-size scaling rule.
+Under this setting, the large-batch run reaches a comparable FID in roughly one-quarter of the training iterations, showing that our width-aware learning-rate transfer rule composes naturally with batch-size scaling.